-The Employment Allowance works by reducing the amount of National Insurance that you will pay as a business owner when you run payroll, up until either the allotted £3,000 has been used or the tax year is over (whichever comes first).
+The Employment Allowance works by reducing the amount of National Insurance that you will pay as a business owner when you run payroll, up until either the allotted £5,000 has been used or the tax year is over (whichever comes first).

-It can only be paid against Class 1 National Insurance contributions made by your business (Employers’ NICs), up to the specified amount every tax year (this applies even if you pay a smaller amount than £3,000 per annum).
+It can only be paid against Class 1 National Insurance contributions made by your business (Employers’ NICs), up to the specified amount every tax year (this applies even if you pay a smaller amount than £5,000 per annum).

 Who is eligible to claim Employment Allowance?

-• You are the director and sole employee being paid more than the Secondary Threshold.
+- You are the director and sole employee being paid more than the Secondary Threshold.
 You can learn more about what this means here.

-- You are a business or public body performing over half your work within the public sector, and are not a charity.
+- You are a business or public body performing over half your work within the public sector and are not a charity.

 Will a typical small company director benefit?

-You should also your accountant what the optimum level of salaries you should pay yourself and your staff during the current tax year.
+You should also ask your accountant what the optimum level of salaries you should pay yourself and your staff during the current tax year.

-- So, you’re better off if you can claim the EA, and draw down a £11,500 salary compared to a £8,164 salary.
+- So, the company’s overall tax burden is £659.30 per year less (per employee) if it can claim the EA, and pay an employee a £12,570 salary compared to a £9,100 salary.

-How can I claim Employment Allowance?
+How to claim the Employment Allowance

 Alternatively, if you use the Basic PAYE Tools, you’ll need to:

 - On the home page, select your name in the ‘Employer’.

-• Click on ‘Change employer details’.
+- Click on ‘Change employer details’.

-• Tick ‘Yes’ in the ‘Employment Allowance indicator’ field.
+- Tick ‘Yes’ in the ‘Employment Allowance indicator’ field.

-• Submit your EPS.
+- Submit your EPS.